 IRT Group is an aged care provider operating in NSW, ACT and QLD.
 We have 2,400 employees and operate five business units; residential care, retirement living, IRT at Home, IRT Catering and the IRT College, our training company.

 Becoming an employer of choice was not something we intentionally set out to do.
 Rather it was a welcomed by-product of focusing on something far more important – our organisational culture.

-Conference participants will understand the tsunami of change and uncertainty impacting our industry.
 The days of ongoing positive growth in a secure benign environment are over.
 Changes driven by de-regulation, ACFI, and, most importantly, customer preferences, accelerated IRT’s focus on culture from 2014, when our Group Chief Executive, Nieves Murray set the culture wheels in motion.
 Nieves understood that our future survival required us to radically shift patterns of behaviour that had developed within the business over a long period of time.

 Walking the Talk